Will All Great Neptune's Ocean

 Symbolism and Imagery: The Uncleanable Stain

 The imagery employed in this passage is profoundly impactful.
 The "blood" is not just a physical substance; it symbolizes the moral stain of murder, the irreversible damage inflicted on the natural order, and the corruption of Macbeth's soul.
-The blood represents the consequences of his actions, which cannot be simply washed away.
+Which means the blood represents the consequences of his actions, which cannot be simply washed away.
 It's a powerful metaphor for the enduring nature of guilt and the impossibility of escaping the consequences of one's choices.

 Psychological Impact: The Crushing Weight of Guilt